Nurture UKEgg Donation Agency

 6. What will it be like having my children running around out there?

 Think of it this way: Point A: Those eggs you donated?
 They would have been flushed away with your normal cycle if you hadn’t donated them.
 Point B: Eggs alone do not make a child!
 Without the partner’s sperm, and without the future mother’s womb, there is no child.
 So fear not, there aren’t going to be any of ‘your’ children running around any where!

 7. What makes a parent?

 So many questions, so many concerns.
-“But will I feel like the child’s mother?”
+“But will I feel like the child’s Mum?”
 Will that child feel like ‘mine’.

 Sitting in the perfect still of the winter night, wiping my child’s feverish brow, it comes to me in a moment of absolute clarity….being a parent is not about the origins of conception.
 It is not about an egg or where the DNA comes from.
 Simple biology does not a parent make.

 The parent is the person who cradles the baby to his or her chest, gently rocking him to sleep.

 The parent is the person who holds the sickly child in his arms, wiping her feverish brow.

 The parent is the one who whispers ‘I love you’ into the sleeping ear, who wipes the snotty nose, who fixes the scraped knee and cleans the poopy diapers.